-Once you’re done with the awareness and consideration parts, the last stage is the conversion.
+Once you’re done with the awareness and consideration parts, the last stage is the social media business conversions.
 To seal the deal, you must have clarity about the conversion beforehand.
-Do you want to sell a product?
+Do you want to sell a digital product?
 Do you want to push readers to the newsletter?
 Do you want to generate a lead?

 Once you’re crystal clear about the conversion goal, take care of the following elements that give a prospective customer some confidence to go ahead and buy your product: